wobkenh/simplematcomponents/projects/simplemattable/readme.md

 ];
 ```

-Of course, you can also use .withTransform instead of the 3rd constructor parameter.
+You can also use .withTransform instead of the 3rd constructor parameter (see next section "TableColumn Options").

 ### TableColumn Options